New · Veo 3.1 live — up to 4K with native audio

 On aivideos.eu/studio we run five video models side by side, because that's roughly the minimum a professional brief demands in 2026:

-• Veo 3 Fast - the audio one.
+• Veo 3.1 Fast - the audio one.
 Native sound generation means dialogue and ambience come out of the render, not out of an extra edit session.
-25 credits per second, so an 8-second shot is 200 credits at 720p - price it into the quote.
+10 credits per second, so an 8-second shot is 80 credits, and 1080p costs no more than 720p.

 • Seedance 2.0 - long takes, flexible aspect ratios (including 21:9), and audio.
 91 credits per 5 seconds, up to 15-second takes.
-ByteDance's roadmap here is serious - see what's coming in Seedance 2.5.
+When a shot has to run longer than that, Seedance 2.5 does 30 seconds in one pass for 142 credits per 5 seconds, provided a 1080p ceiling works for the deliverable.

-• Wan 2.1 - 24 credits, flat.
+• Wan 2.7 - 12 credits for a 2-second render, priced by the second to 15s.
 The animatic and prompt-test model.
 Professionals sketch here before they render anywhere else.

-And critically, the image models beside them: SeeDream 5 and Flux 1.1 Pro at 3 credits per image are where composition gets argued out before any video credits are spent.
-Ten stills cost the same as one Kling clip - that ratio is the entire economics of professional AI video, and it's why the iterate-in-stills workflow is standard practice.
+And critically, the image models beside them: SeeDream 5 Lite and Flux 2 Pro at 3 credits per image are where composition gets argued out before any video credits are spent.
+Ten stills cost less than one Kling clip - that ratio is the entire economics of professional AI video, and it's why the iterate-in-stills workflow is standard practice.

 Why Pros Are Moving Off Subscriptions